dubzzz/package-analyzer-vue/Remarks_On_Vue.md

 - Default configuration is without TS
+- Console errors related to user code are unclear (noe easy jump to source)
 - Integration eslint + Vue is a bit buggy in VS Code (// eslint-disable-next-line)
 - Methods have to be function not lambdas
 - Need for a specific VSCode extension